narfdotpl/loopozorg/README.markdown

 Features
 --------

-  - Python
   - reusable, real-life loop scripts in two lines of code
   - file creation with basic template support
-  - ability to automatically open file in editor before running a loop
+  - ability to automatically open file in editor before starting a loop
+  - Python

 Overview